paxdotdev/pax/lab-journal-zb.md

 </Text>
 ```

+Finally, with a light but slightly hacky touch, we could special-case multi-line strings as they exist today `<Text text="multiline string beginning here...">`, to remove matched leading space from all lines

-#### 90-minute timebox
+#### 90-minute timebox into "proper repeat unmounting"

-Problem:  each time Repeat creates a new ComponentInstance, it mints it a new instance_id.
+Each time Repeat creates a new ComponentInstance, it mints it a new instance_id.
 Immediately at this time, it unmounts the previous instance & its subtree.
 All of this is OK.

 The bug!!
 When we `unmount_recursive`, we do it all with the same `rtc`, which doesn't respect the